 Pets.
 Waco, like most Texas cities, is very pet-friendly.
 There are tons of parks, including the 400 acres of riverside hiking at Cameron Park.
-Plus, most apartments will accept dogs up to 50 lbs., and some will even bend the rules for you a little bit if you give it a try.
-I mean, nobody keeps a scale in the office to measure your dog when you sign the lease.
 All apartments will charge a hefty non-refundable pet fee, typically around $300.
 Some also charge a $15 pet rent.

 Curing Boredom.
 Many residents fall into the typical shopping and sports bar scene, while forgetting all of the amazingly unique attractions Waco has to offer.
 First of all, you can't miss Brazos Nights, which features free blues, bluegrass, and country bands right on the river.
 Then, there is the Heart O' Texas Fair and Rodeo.
-For the too-hip-to-be-called-hipsters, there are plenty of swanky wine bars, grungy tattoo parlors, low-key coffeehouse concerts, disc golf courses, art shows, and dance clubs.
-Outdoors people can find salvation kayaking and hiking along the Brazos and Bosque Rivers.
+There are plenty of swanky wine bars, low-key coffeehouse concerts, disc golf courses, art shows, and dance clubs.
+In addition, there is kayaking and hiking along the Brazos and Bosque Rivers.
 Wakeboarders can get their fix on Lake Waco.
-And, the kids have numerous spray parks, as well as the Waco Water Park, where they can spend all day at play.
+And, there are numerous spray parks, as well as the Waco Water Park.

 Brooks-Oaks.
 For the river views and the Cameron Park Zoo.

 Cedar Ridge.
-For its coffeehouse concerts, river concerts, and community college concerts... plus the ability to go to class and go fishing in the same afternoon.
+For its coffeehouse concerts and river concerts... plus the ability to go fishing.

 Heart O' Texas.
 For its rodeo.